Temporal structures of the X-ray photoemission problem: Numerical Results and Physical Interpretation

-To reinforce this interpretation with numerical evidence, consider now the individual contributions $\ffp(t) \equiv |\pp_P(t)|^2$ and $\ffu(t) \equiv |\pp_U(t)|^2$, of the plugged and unplugged eigenstates, to the fidelity.
-To determine them, notice that the operator $b_{-L}\z b_{-L}^\dagger$ projects $\ket{\Psi_t}$ upon the subset of unplugged eigenstates; accordingly, the following expression determines the unplugged component:
+To reinforce this interpretation with numerical evidence, consider now the individual contributions $\ffp(t) \equiv |\pp_P(t)|^2$ and $\ffu(t) \equiv |\pp_U(t)|^2$, of the plugged and unplugged eigenstates to the fidelity.
+To determine them, note that the operator $b_{-L}\z b_{-L}^\dagger$ projects $\ket{\Psi_t}$ on the subset of unplugged eigenstates; accordingly, the following expression determines the unplugged component: